mobiletoly/go-oversync/docs/getting-started.md

 // CREATE TABLE products (product_code TEXT PRIMARY KEY, name TEXT, price REAL)
 // CREATE TABLE posts (id TEXT PRIMARY KEY, title TEXT, content TEXT)
 ```

-**Important Notes:**
-- Primary key columns must be TEXT type containing UUID values
-- The server-side PostgreSQL tables can use any primary key column names (go-oversync is flexible)
-- Only the SQLite client (oversqlite) requires this configuration for trigger generation
-- Empty `SyncKeyColumnName` defaults to "id" for backward compatibility

-## Next Steps

-Congratulations!
-You've built a complete sync-enabled server.
-Here's what to explore next:

-- **Add Custom Authentication** — Replace JWT with your existing auth system
-- **Add Business Logic** — Use materialization handlers to process synced data
-- **Build a Client** — Use the Go SQLite client or Kotlin Multiplatform client
-- **Explore Advanced Features** — Conflict resolution, batch processing, and more

-Check out the [Documentation](documentation.html) for detailed guides on server configuration, client integration, and the HTTP API.